JetBrains/Qodana/topics/qodana-yaml.md

 ### Ignore dependency license

-Ignore dependency license if you do not want to see problems connected with this dependency license:
+Ignore a dependency license to hide the related problems from the view:

 ```yaml
 inspections: